TeamEpochGithub/aicup-birds-radar-detection-tool/README.md

 ```

 Open the printed URL with token in your browser.
 Confirm that local python environment is used _Engine: Local Server_ in the status bar.

-4. **Static site:**

-The app can also be hosted as static site (e.g using nginx, github pages).
-The python code will then be executed in the user's browser using Pyodide instead on the server, allowing it to be safely shared with other users.

-Performance is decent in pyodide but some advanced python functionalities and libraries edge cases might not function.

-Required files to statically serve:
-- index.html (ensure / is served as index.html)
-- birdradar.js
-- birdradar.compiled.css (compiled from tailwind's birdradar-tailwind.css)
-- train.bin
-- favicon.ico
-- favicon.png
-- test.bin (optional)
-- debug_introduction_notebook_submission.csv (optional)

-This is used for the [Github Pages](https://teamepochgithub.github.io/aicup-birds-radar-detection-tool/) version
-of the website.

-For embedding the site see [embedding.md](embedding.md)

 ## Python API Guide